Chloe Daniels

 Chloe Daniels (born 27 April 2003) is a Canadian rugby sevens and rugby union player currently playing for Queen's University Women's Rugby Team in Ontario, Canada and the Canadian Women's rugby sevens team.
 Before playing for the university team, Daniels played for the Aurora Barbarians.

+Career

 Daniels attended Sutton District High School, Ontario and Belmont Secondary School in Langford, British Columbia.
 Daniels was promoted to Canada's senior women's Sevens training program in 2020.
 Daniels was a part of the Queen's University Gaels team that won the 2021 Molinex Trophy against the University of Ottawa (26–18).

 In 2022, Daniels represented Canada at the Sevens World Cup in Cape Town.
 They placed sixth overall after losing to Fiji in the fifth place final.

+She was chosen for the 2024 Summer Olympics in Paris, France.
+The team won a silver medal, coming from 0-12 behind to defeat Australia 21-12 in the semi-finals, before losing the final to New Zealand.